britram/taps-transports/draft-ietf-taps-transports.md

 ubiquitous programming models for websites, and more general applications, where native code is less attractive.

-Representational State Transfer (REST) {{REST}} is another example of how applications can use HTTP as transport protocol.
-REST is an architecture style that may be used to build applications using HTTP as a communication protocol.

 ### Transport features

 The transport features provided by HTTP, when used as a pseudo-transport, are:

-- unicast.
-- message and stream-oriented transfer.
+- unicast transport (provided by the lower layer protocol, usually TCP),
-- bi- or unidirectional transmission.
+- bi- or unidirectional communication,
-- ordered delivery.
-- fully reliable delivery.
+- stream-oriented transfer or message transfer with message content type negotiation, <!--editors note: added the nego bit here instead of having a separate feature...?
+Was this correct?-->
-- object range request.
+- object range request, <!-- editor note: Is this a feature?
+Is this the right name?-->
-- message content type negotiation.
-- flow control.
+- ordered delivery (provided by the lower layer protocol, usually TCP),
+- fully reliable delivery (provided by the lower layer protocol, usually TCP),
+- flow control (provided by the lower layer protocol, usually TCP).

-HTTPS (HTTP over TLS) additionally provides the following features:
+HTTPS (HTTP over TLS) additionally provides the following features (as provided by TLS):

-- authentication (of one or both ends of a connection).
+- authentication (of one or both ends of a connection),
-- confidentiality.
+- confidentiality,
 - integrity protection.

 # Congestion Control